moun-o/KNN-multivariate/README.md

-## KNN K nearest neighbors (multivaried case)
+## KNN K nearest neighbors (multivariate case)

 To make it short, KNN algorithm is a supervised classfication algorithm who estimates the output based on the K most similar entries which are called nearest neighbours.

-In the multivaried case, we consider many columns and not only one
+In the multivariate case, we consider many columns and not only one

 ## How we compute similarity